mat888/saito-implementation-proposals/proposals/Merkle-Completeness-Proofs.md

 ## 3. Transaction Intent

-*Intent* is any arbitrary peice of identifying information included in the transaction which has opted in for MCP - the most obvious example being the receiving address, allowing that recepient to test for censorship of messages to them, but the intent can also be an application ID, layer-2 reference, or any other value.
+*Intent* is any arbitrary peice of identifying information included in the transaction - the most obvious example being the receiving address, allowing that recepient to test for censorship of messages to them, but the intent can also be an application ID, layer-2 reference, or a known and common value indicating the desire to perform a key exchange before parties' public keys are known.
 These mark the transaction and determine how they are ordered within the Merkle Tree, as well as providing users and nodes with an marker for transactions which they can use to request completeness proofs on.

 ## 4. Intent Ordered Merkle Trees